morganstanley/cpx-training/site/content/exercises/circuitpython/level-1/L1-E2/index.md

 ---
 template: exercise
 title: Level 1 | Exercise 2 - Lights
-slug: /circuitpython/level-1/exercise-2
 level: 1
 exercise: 2
 category: CircuitPython
-tags: ["Level 1"]
+tags: ['Level 1']
 ---

 Let's explore further.

-We can do all sorts of crazy things by adding to the __while loop__.
+We can do all sorts of crazy things by adding to the **while loop**.

 Here we will tell the circuit to turn on some colorful lights.